 - Student-centered learning focused on your professional calling and career path

-- Clinical skills and knowledge for clinical practice with persons living with chronic health challenges
+- Skills and knowledge for clinical practice with persons living with chronic health challenges

 - Fundamental theoretical foundations to inform your clinical practice and self-knowledge

 - Insight into the significant influence of a person’s beliefs and worldviews on her/his spiritual health

 - No on-call or after hours duties

 - A team of certified Spiritual Health Practitioners from whom you can learn

 - Small group learning (maximum of 4 students) that enables what students describe as “adventure in self-learning” as well as close supervision of your clinical practice

 - Participation in courses through OTN videoconference for persons employed in the field of spiritual health in remote regions of Ontario